Blane245/Blane245/README.md

 ## My current projects and learning
 Currently I am dabbling with client/server applications of different sorts, exploring various languages and frameworks.
 I've explored javascript, jquery, pug, mongoose, mysql, react, vite, R, QtDesigner to name a few.
 I'm always game for a new idea.
 ## My biggest concern
-My biggest concern with modern programming is the lack of stability of langauges and frameworks.
+My biggest concern with modern programming is the lack of stability of languages and frameworks.
 I come from a background where compilers and interpreters were certifed before they were used.
-Today, we get major and minor releases quite frequently and some major releases cause all sorts of integration problems is applied to existing projects.
+Today, we get major and minor releases quite frequently and some major releases cause all sorts of integration problems if applied to existing projects.
 I know that things are advancing fast, but this instability causes lots of opportunities for broken code and security intrusions.
 ## Outreach
 I am reachable at my email address 📫 blane245@gmail.com.
 My website is [blane.fun](blane.fun)